Reconstructing almost all of a point set in $\mathbb{R}^d$ from randomly revealed pairwise distances: Introduction

-Although Benjamini and Tzalik \cite{benjamini_determining_2022} were the first to study those problems in this setting, a long line of research has already been conducted in the generic setting.
-A set of vertices $\points$ in $\mathbb{R}^d$ is said to be \emph{generic} if the $d|V|$ coordinates of the vertices are algebraically independent over $\mathbb{Q}$.
+Although Benjamini and Tzalik \cite{benjamini_determining_2022} were the first to study those problems in this setting, a long line of research has already been conducted in the case of \emph{generic} point sets.
+A set $\points \subset \mathbb{R}^d$ is said to be \emph{generic} if the $d|\points|$ coordinates of the vertices are algebraically independent over $\mathbb{Q}$.
+An embedding $f \colon \points \rightarrow \mathbb{R}^d$ is called \emph{generic} if its image is generic.
 A graph \((\points,\mathcal{P})\) is \emph{globally rigid in $\mathbb{R}^d$} if it has some generic embedding in $\mathbb{R}^d$ which is reconstructible from its edge lengths, i.e. the distances \(uv\) such that \(uv\in\mathcal{P}\).
 It has been shown \cite{connelly2005generic, gortler_characterizing_2012} that a graph is globally rigid if and only if all of its generic embeddings are reconstructible from their edge lengths.

 The global rigidity of random graphs has attracted significant attention.
 For instance, Lew, Nevo, Peled and Raz \cite{lew_sharp_2022} proved that \(G(n,p)\) is globally \(d\)-rigid {\whp}\ exactly when it has minimum degree \(d+1\), which has a sharp threshold at \(p = \frac{\log{n}+ d\log{\log{n}}}{n}\).
 We would like to remark that the restriction to generic embeddings in the definition of global rigidity is a significant weakening.
-For example, it is folklore (see for example Thm 63.2.7 in \cite{jordan2017global}) that a graph is globally rigid in $\mathbb{R}$ if and only if it is $2$-connected, which is not the case for reconstructing arbitrary point sets.
+For example, it is folklore (see for example Theorem 63.2.7 in \cite{jordan2017global}) that a graph is globally rigid in $\mathbb{R}$ if and only if it is $2$-connected, which is not the case for reconstructing arbitrary point sets.
 Indeed, Gir\~ao, Illingworth, Michel, Powierski, and Scott showed \cite{girao_reconstructing_2023} that there are graphs with arbitrarily high connectivity which can be embedded in $\mathbb{R}$ in such a way that their vertex sets cannot be reconstructed from their edge lengths.